 3. Second Rise

-After shaping, cover the rolls again with the kitchen towel and let them rise in a warm environment until they double in size.
-This usually takes about 30 minutes to 1 hour, depending on the temperature in your kitchen.
+After shaping, cover the rolls again and let them rise in a warm place until they double in size, which takes about 30 minutes to an hour depending on how warm your kitchen is.

 4. Baking the Rolls

-Preheat your oven to 350°F (175°C).
-Once the rolls have risen, brush them lightly with the beaten egg to give them a beautiful golden color.
-Bake in the preheated oven for approximately 15 to 20 minutes, or until they are lightly browned on top.
+Preheat oven to 350°F (175°C).
+Brush the tops with the beaten egg to get a golden finish.
+Bake for 15 to 20 minutes, or until the tops look lightly browned.

 5. Glazing and Serving